 Feeling guilty is a decision we make based on what we believe about our worth.
 And these are the results:

-- Guilt undermines our self-respect, effectiveness and joy.
+- Our self-respect, effectiveness and joy are undermined.

-- When we feel guilty and unworthy, people notice it and relate to us as if we’re guilty and unworthy.
+- When we feel guilty and unworthy, people notice it and relate to us as though we’re guilty and unworthy.

 - Instead of making us better, guilt makes us weaker, especially in our ability to say No to whatever we’ve been focusing on.

-The opposite of feeling guilty is trusting that we’re doing our best and that our best is sufficient and valuable.
-When we decide to practice that kind of self-belief, there’s no space for guilt.
+The opposite of feeling guilty is trusting that we’re always doing our best, and that our best is sufficient and valuable.
+And when we decide to practice that kind of self-belief, there’s no space for guilt to exist.

 What’s happened is finished.
-The only time that matters is right now, because this is the moment where we can say and mean it, “I’m all right just as I am, there’s no debt I have to pay or lesson I have to learn.
-And I deserve the best from life, at all times!”
+The only time that matters is right now, because this is the moment where we can say and mean it, “I’m all right just as I am.
+There’s no debt I have to pay, or lesson I have to learn.
+And I always deserve the best from life.”